You can’t believe it.

 You can take a look at this document on the site.
 It compares the different Migration Assistant migration methods and speeds.

-So at least you can calculate how long your file migration should take.
+So at least then you can calculate how long your file migration should take.

 Get yourself a short length of Gb Ethernet cable.
 Or the right type of USB cable.
 Thunderbolt 3 or 4.
 And direct connect your Macs.

-Or Migrate from your Time Machine backup on an external drive.
+Or Migrate from a Time Machine backup on an external drive – hard drive or SSD.

-So, you’ve got your old MacBook Air connected to your new MacBook Pro.
-An Ethernet cable, or USB connects the two.
-And when you get to that part of Apple’s Migration Assistant app.
+Then you get to that part of Apple’s Migration Assistant app.
 Where you should see your MacBook Air as the source.
-Nothing’s there.
+Nothing’s there …

 For the wired way of Mac Migration Assistant to work.
 Your old machine needs to look like a disk drive to your new Mac.